VitruviusLabs/typescript/packages/mockingbird/README.md

 `meta_url` is simply the value of `import.meta.url`.
 It is used to resolve paths.

-`mocks` is a mapping of the module dependencies to replace and with what to replace them.
+`mocks` is a mapping of the module dependencies to replace, with what to replace them.

 If you have aliases in your imports, you must name the imported items by their original name.